Checking the signal strength

 The RSSI command returns:

-If the AT+CSQ consistently sends back 0 and you you have a partial view of the sky (for example, next to a tall building) it may take a few minutes for the RockBLOCK to acquire a signal.
-Try testing in a different location that is as unobstructed by trees and/or buildings.
-If using the RockBLOCK 9603, make sure that if has been correctly configured for the type of antenna you're using (built-in patch antenna or external antenna).
+If the AT+CSQ consistently sends back 0 and you have a partial view of the sky (for example, next to a tall building) it may take a few minutes for the RockBLOCK to acquire a signal.
+Try testing in a different location that is as unobstructed by trees and/or buildings as possible.
+If using the RockBLOCK 9603, make sure that it has been correctly configured for the type of antenna in use (built-in patch antenna or external antenna).

 Checking for signal strength before transmitting seems like a good idea, until the following facts are considered: